xuankimtran/docs-1/pages/katalon-studio/docs/trial-free-plans.md

 To activate trial licenses, see [Activate Katalon License](https://docs.katalon.com/katalon-studio/docs/activate-KSE.html).
 ## Free License

-The free license granted for each Katalon account only includes the standard Katalon Studio with basic features.
-Currently, the free license for Katalon Runtime Engine is not available.
-If you wish to execute Katalon Studio in console mode, you need to subscribe to a Katalon Runtime Engine license.
-At any time, you can upgrade the free Katalon Studio to Katalon Studio Enterprise without re-download.
+The free license offers core features of the low-code test automation experience in Katalon Studio.
+You can see a breakdown of features available to free users here: [Types of Licenses](https://docs.katalon.com/katalon-studio/docs/license.html).

+Currently, the free license does not include Katalon Runtime Engine and console mode features.

+You can upgrade Katalon Studio to Katalon Studio Entreprise at any time without re-download.